bruceddd230/inspector_support/README.md

 ## 📘 User Guide

 ### Step 1: Connect OBD2 Device
 Plug a Bluetooth OBD2 adapter into your car’s OBD-II port (most cars built after 1996 have this).
-The app will automatically detect and connect.
+Connecting the device to the app.

 ### Step 2: Choose a Mode
 - **AI Inspection Mode**: Get a simple, clear report for used car checks.